Chuck Wiger

-Charles W. "Chuck" Wiger Sr. (/ˈwiːgər/ WEE-ger; born September 14, 1951) is a Minnesota politician and member of the Minnesota Senate.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 43, which includes parts of Ramsey and Washington counties in the northeastern Twin Cities metropolitan area.
+Charles W. "Chuck" Wiger Sr. (/ˈwiːgər/ WEE-ger; born September 14, 1951) is a Minnesota politician and former member of the Minnesota Senate.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 43, which includes parts of Ramsey and Washington counties in the northeastern Twin Cities metropolitan area.

 Early life, education, and career

 Wiger graduated magna cum laude from Hamline University in Saint Paul in 1974 and earned his J.D. from the Hamline University School of Law in 1977.
 In 1993 he attended graduate school at the School for Institution Management at the University of Colorado in Boulder.

 Wiger has been active in Ramsey County and metropolitan government.
 He was a member of the Metropolitan Council from 1983 to 1989.
-He is a former chair and member of the Ramsey County Soil and Water Conservation District.
-He was a member of the Ramsey County Parks and Recreation Commission and a liaison to the Metropolitan Parks and Open Space Commission.
-He is an attorney and a writer by profession.
+He is a former chair and member of the Ramsey County Soil and Water Conservation District, a member of the Ramsey County Parks and Recreation Commission and a liaison to the Metropolitan Parks and Open Space Commission.

+Wiger is an attorney and a writer by profession.
+Before joining the Senate, he managed chambers of commerce.

 Minnesota Senate

-Wiger was first elected to the Senate in 1996 and has been reelected in every subsequent election.

-As of 2021, he serves on the following committees: